-We are pleased to bring back eT/LT — Enhancing Teaching and Learning with Technology.
-Developed by CATL to meet our faculty’s needs, this summer’s iteration will offer the opportunity to fine-tune your Moodle skills and apply best practices in blended learning to your courses.
-This series of two four-week sessions will begin on June 15.
-A second round will begin on July 13.
-You may choose to participate in one or both parts.
-The series will feature an optional one-hour Zoom session each week (dates and times TBD).
-You’ll be applying what you’re learning in a course of your own with a learning partner providing feedback on the changes you make.
-You can even earn badges for your efforts!
+We have been pleased to bring back eT/LT — Enhancing Teaching and Learning with Technology.
+Developed by CATL to meet our faculty’s needs, this summer’s iteration offered the opportunity to fine-tune their Moodle skills and apply best practices in blended learning to their courses.
+This series of two four-week sessions began on June 15 and a second round began on July 13.
+Faculty could choose to participate in one or both parts.
+The series features an optional one-hour Zoom session each week (dates and times TBD).
+Participants have applied what they've been learning in a course of their own with a learning partner providing feedback on the changes you make.
+Badges could be earned for their efforts!

 Part I: Key Connections in Blended Learning — Start Dates: June 15 and July 13

 - Key Connections in Blended Learning — Overview of Best Practices